 The DOI’s Bureau of Indian Affairs is facing a Sept.
 9 deadline to approve these new compacts.
 Any lingering issues in that process would push back a potential launch to later this year.

 The operators are in place, the DOI should approve the new compacts and the ‘emergency rules’ have been approved.
-Yet, the ability of anyone in Connecticut to legally bet on Week 1 of the NFL season is dicey at bet.
+Yet, the ability of anyone in CT to legally wagerbon Week 1 of the NFL season is dicey at best.

 This state has worked harder than most to get legal sports betting off the ground.
 The system in place is comprehensive with both retail and online sports betting.
 The companies involved are among the best in the gaming industry.

-Everything is in place for a highly successful launch of legal sports betting in Connecticut.
+Everything is in place for a highly successful launch of legal sports gambling in Connecticut.
 The magical question that has still yet to be answered is when it will all go live?

 Right now, it looks highly doubtful that the original Sept.
 9 date will come to fruition.
 But you never know if a late-game score pulls out the win for the home team.
 Either way, look for legal sports betting to be up and running in Connecticut in the not-too-distant future.